Inside TPS at Toyota, Georgetown, Kentucky [the broken link was removed] by Ralph Rio:

 Reinventing the Industrial Giant by Nitin Nohria, Davis Dyer and Frederick Dalzell:

-Can’t Run Robots Without People by Hedrick Smith:
+Can’t Run Robots Without People [the broken link was removed] by Hedrick Smith:

 Now Roger Smith’s response to that in the early 1980s was classic.
 American technology, we’re going to automate.
 We’re going to robotize.
 We’re going to do everything we can to make this the most modern company in the world.